-Hindu, then again, implies anyone, who regardless of his/her citizenship or spot of home trusts in Hinduism and enjoys and supports Hindu conventional traditions.
+Hindu, then again, implies anyone who, regardless of his/her citizenship or spot of home, trusts in Hinduism and enjoys and supports conventional Hindu traditions.

 Indian vs Hindu

-Each individual who was at the beginning of the Constitution (26 January 1950) domiciled in the domain of India, and who was brought into the world in India,
+Each individual who was at the beginning of the Constitution (26 January 1950) domiciled in the domain of India and who was brought into the world in India,

-or both of whose guardians were brought into the world in India or who has been usually occupant in India for at the very least five years, turned into a resident of India.
+or both of whose guardians were brought into the world in India or who has been occupant in India for at the very least five years, turned into a resident of India.

 Hindus are people who view themselves socially, ethnically or strictly sticking to parts of Hinduism.